awsdocs/aws-greengrass-developer-guide/doc_source/service-role.md

 ### Create the Greengrass Service Role \(CLI\)<a name="create-service-role"></a>

+Use the following steps to create a role and associate it with your AWS account\.

 **To create the service role using IAM**

 1. Create the role with a trust policy that allows AWS IoT Greengrass to assume the role\.
 This example creates a role named `Greengrass_ServiceRole`, but you can use a different name\.